martinvelez/blog/_drafts/building-a-code-snippet-search-engine.md

 ### Ranking Snippets

+We define a static quality score for documents.
 Each post has a 'score' attribute, which is the sum of upvotes and downvotes and can be negative, and a 'favorite_count' attribute, which is the number of users who have marked the post as a favorite and is greater than or equal to zero.
 We assume that higher scores indicate posts of higher quality and, transitively, snippets of higher quality.

-For our initial ranking scheme, we will rank the query results by the sum of 'score' and 'favorite_count' attributes.
+Let d be a document, then

+* score(d) = score + favorite_count

+We define a scoring function for retrieved documents given a query.
+Let *q* be a query and *d* be a document, then

 * score(q,d) = score(d) = score + favorite_count

-Alternative ranking schemes:
+**We rank documents, in decreasing order, by their *score(q,d)*.**
+We will use this as our initial ranking scheme and later evaulate alternative scoring functions.

 * score(q,d) = for all t in q, sum of tf-id(t,d)
 * score(q,d) = cosine_sim(q,d)
 * lnc.ltc (pg.118 of IR by Manning)